Teaching Your Child How To Be Good With Money - What Are Your Options?

 Board games

-Putting learning into a game situation can make what is potentially an intimidating topic into something fun.
+Putting learning into a game situation can make what is potentially an intimidating topic into something enjoyable.
 Monopoly, Poleonomy, Life and Cashflow for Kids (Rich Dad, Poor Dad) are well-known classics, with Monopoly and Life having digital versions available for those with gaming consoles.
+For investing in shares, check out Sharenanigans, a fun educational game specifically for New Zealand families.

 Online games